aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-diagonal-gradient-to-postscript-ps/_index.md

 A: Yes, you can specify any ARGB colors when constructing `LinearGradientBrush`, giving you full control over start and end hues.

 **Q: Is there a trial version available for Aspose.Page?**
-A: Yes, you can explore Aspose.Page's features by downloading the trial version [here](https://releases.aspose.com/).
+A: Yes, you can explore Aspose.Page's features by downloading the trial version [Aspose.Page trial download page](https://releases.aspose.com/).

 **Q: How can I obtain a temporary license for Aspose.Page?**
-A: Obtain a temporary license for Aspose.Page [here](https://purchase.aspose.com/temporary-license/) to unlock additional capabilities during evaluation.
+A: Obtain a temporary license for Aspose.Page [Aspose.Page temporary license request page](https://purchase.aspose.com/temporary-license/) to unlock additional capabilities during evaluation.

 **Q: Where can I find community support for Aspose.Page?**
 A: Engage with the Aspose.Page community on the [forum](https://forum.aspose.com/c/page/39) for assistance and discussions.